brendonwjames/Meetopia/README.md

 ## Getting Started

-To setup the project -
+To start setup of the project:

-Using node.js
    npm install npm@latest -g

 ## Installation
 - Clone the repo, or download the zip file from the repo